DirkJanJansen/Pandora-Enterprise_Resource_Planning/Program frontends translated to English/Readme.txt

-submenu from Warehouse are translated to English (added 24-02-2023) submenu from Works internally are translated to English (added 24-02-2023) submenu from Calculation works internally are translated to English (added 27-02-2023) submenu from Claculation works externally are translated to English (added 28-02-2023)
+submenu from Warehouse are translated to English (added 24-02-2023) submenu from Works internally are translated to English (added 24-02-2023) submenu from Calculation works internally are translated to English (added 27-02-2023) submenu from Calculation works externally are translated to English (added 28-02-2023)

 In the coming period other submenu's will follow.